mberntsen/newWeb/README.md

 * Cut tons of code for the **standalone** module
 * Started work on making newWeb a WSGI application framework
+* Cut all but one of the packages from ext_lib

 ## Included (demo) projects